Joaquin Phoenix biography

-Joaquin was recently as as the Joker in an upcoming stand-alone DC movie based on the popular villain.
+Joaquin returned to theaters in the western The Sisters Brothers (2018) alongside John C. Reilly, and was recently cast as the Joker in an upcoming stand-alone DC movie based on the popular villain.

 Although he gets a lot of questions about the scar on his lip, it was just something he was born with.
 A strict vegan, Joaquin doesn't eat meat and refuses to wear clothing made of animal products, including for his movie roles.
 His sisters Rain and Summer are also successful actors.